pulumi/pulumi-hugo/themes/default/content/blog/top-5-things-for-azure-devs-static-websites/index.md

 Static web applications are a popular way to publish websites.
 There are many reasons for adopting static web applications, including speed, security, version control, scalability, and reduced cost.

 This article goes into depth about the two types of static web applications that Azure offers.
 The first uses Azure Blob Storage to serve static data.
-The second method is Azure Static Web Apps which is follows the pattern of [Jamstack](https://jamstack.org) applications that use a static website generator integrated with source control that publishes to a [Content Delivery Network](https://en.wikipedia.org/wiki/Content_delivery_network).
+The second method is Azure Static Web Apps which follows the pattern of [Jamstack](https://jamstack.org) applications that use a static website generator integrated with source control that publishes to a [Content Delivery Network](https://en.wikipedia.org/wiki/Content_delivery_network).
 We'll take an in-depth look at both methods and consider the pros and cons of each.

 <!--more-->

 ## Static Websites with Azure Storage

-Hosting a static website on Azure Store is good option for serving web content without a web server.
+Hosting a static website on Azure Store is an option for serving web content without a web server.
 You can upload HTML, CSS, images, and JavaScript to an Azure storage container named $web.
 Because the content is in a storage container, you can also use other PaaS services like Azure Functions or Azure CDN.

 ### Azure Portal